- What Is a Project Status Report?

 The different elements of a project status report organize the different parts into a cohesive whole.
 The objective of a status report, of course, is to keep stakeholders informed and expose areas of the project that need greater organizational support.

-To better communicate these things, be sure to touch on all the following when you compose your status report.
+To better communicate these things, be sure to touch on all the following when you compose your project status report.

 General Project Info